• Sensei Simon Bushby

 Suri ashi Sliding step

-Tai sabaki Body evasion ability
+Tai Body

 Tanden The body´s power centre